rcmdnk/ec2/README.md

   --cpu-filter                       Filter to pick up instance type by CPU.
   --dry-run, -d                      Set 1 to run as dry run mode (modification
                                      commands are not executed.)
+  --et-option                        Additional Eternal Terminal argument.
+                                     Repeat for more.
   --gpu-filter                       Filter to pick up instance type by GPU.
   --image-id                         Image name for new_image/rm_image command.
   --image-name, -I                   Image name for new_image/rm_image command.